Welcome to curvedflatlands

 Links

 Geoff Squire worked at the James Hutton Institute, Dundee UK (previously the Scottish Crop Research Institute) for a quarter century ending September 2018.
-He continues as a formal honorary associate of the Institute, maintaining close working links with staff, students and current projects.
+He continues in a formal honorary position of the Institute, maintaining close working links with staff, students and current projects.
+Brief bio at This site.

 Contact: geoff.squire@outlook.com, geoff.squire@hutton.ac.uk